Instagram is removing likes from instagram. For over a month now, rumours spread that your likes would disappear from the social platform.

 So say goodbye to those tiny hearts.

-The testing phase for likes being removed has initially been rolled out in Canada, but has also been reported in a few other places.
-It’s possible they decide to go back on this decision, but I think instagram is going to stick with its choice to remove likes permanently.
+The testing phase for likes being removed is already rolling out.
+It’s possible they decide to go back on this decision, but I think Instagram is going to stick with its choice to remove likes permanently.
 For the better.